 The Dragon Fund, LeBow’s student-managed equity portfolio, was started in the fall of 2007 with $250,000.
 The fund, which specializes in U.S. midcap stocks, has since grown to more than $3.7 million.

 The fund is managed by LeBow undergraduates through two courses, Applied and Advanced Portfolio Management.
 In these courses, students team up in sector groups to apply asset allocation and stock selection models to run this real-world equity portfolio.
 In the process, they also acquire proficiency with financial software used by institutional investors, such as Bloomberg and FactSet, and get exposure to and feedback from senior investment professionals in collaboration with Drexel’s investment office as well as through Drexel’s vast alumni network.

-A substantial proportion of former Dragon Fund class participants have found full-time employment as financial analysts at institutions such as Bank of America/Merrill Lynch, Barclays, BlackRock, Citigroup, Glenmede, Goldman Sachs, JP Morgan, Nomura, PNC Capital Advisors, T. Rowe Price, Turner, and Vanguard.
+A substantial portion of former Dragon Fund class participants have found full-time employment as financial analysts at institutions such as:

 FIN 341 - Applied Portfolio Management

 This course covers topics related to portfolio management.
-Students will learn how to analyze industries, select securities for inclusion in investment portfolios, and analyze portfolio performance.
+Students will learn how to analyze industries, select securities for inclusion in investment portfolios and analyze portfolio performance.
 Students will participate in the management of a real investment portfolio for the duration of the course.
-Find out more about the Dragon Fund.

 FIN 342 - Advanced Portfolio Management